 Oxybutynin blocks bladder muscle contractions and is recommended for treatment of urge incontinence.
 Oxybutynin is available in tablets (Ditropan), extended-release tablets (Ditropan XL), patch (Oxytrol) and gel form (Gelnique).
 The patch form recently was approved as the first over-the-counter treatment for overactive bladder in women (Oxytrol for Women).
-It will be available OTC in fall 2013 for women but will remain available by prescription only for men.
+It became available OTC in fall 2013 for women but will remain available by prescription only for men.
 The patch is applied every four days.
 The prescription gel is applied daily.
 Common side effects of oxybutynin include mouth, nose and throat dryness; headache; constipation; nausea; dizziness and blurred vision.
 The patch and gel may also cause skin irritation.

 Tolterodine tablets (Detrol) is a drug for overactive bladder.
 Side effects include cause dry mouth, headaches, constipation, blurring of near vision, dizziness, upset stomach and abdominal pain.

 Trospium (Sanctura).
 This drug is approved for the treatment of overactive bladder.
 Side effects include dry mouth and constipation.

 Solifenacin (Vesicare) and darifenacin (Enablex).
 These drugs are also approved for the treatment of overactive bladder.
 Side effects include constipation and dry mouth.